Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Toy poodle

 Toy poodles not only enjoy lap time with their owners, but they also want to impress their owners.
-These puppies love being the center of attention.

-The breed isn’t the most social, so it’s essential to adopt this breed at a young age and spend time with friends, family, and other dogs to help your pup become well adjusted.
+The breed isn’t the most social, so it’s essential to adopt this breed at a young age and spend time with friends, family, and other dogs to help your pup become well-adjusted.

 Havanese

 The Havanese is a small dog and a perfect pick for a lap dog.
-This breed wants nothing but love and attention from its people.

 Havanese puppies are usually good with family members and especially with children.